guolindev/LitePal/README.md

 	...
 }
 ```
-Then add these models into the mapping list in litepal.xml:
+Then add these models into the mapping list in **litepal.xml**:
 ``` xml
 <list>
     <mapping class="org.litepal.litepalsample.model.Album"></mapping>
     <mapping class="org.litepal.litepalsample.model.Song"></mapping>
 </list>
 ```
 OK!
 The tables will be generated next time you operate database.
-For example, we get the SQLiteDatabase with following codes:
+For example, we get the **SQLiteDatabase** with following codes:
 ``` java
 SQLiteDatabase db = Connector.getDatabase();
 ```